alen6516/doc/prot/tcp.md

 * data offset
     * represent TCP header length
     * 32-bit word, so this val multiple 4 is the true val
+        * which also means TCP header length must be a multiple of 32 bits, when it is not, using Padding (NOP) to fill it

 * reserved
     * 4 bits, must be 0